 - relating to individuals in key positions or other positions of leadership included in reports in a whistleblowing system.

-Under the Criminal Data Act, authorities may only process the personal data needed in order for them to be able to perform tasks relating to their crime preventive duties, to enforce criminal sanctions, and to maintain public order and security.
-The authorities are, however, required to make a clear distinction between processing of personal data relating to data subjects who are suspected or convicted of an offence, and processing of personal data relating to those whose personal data is processed for other reasons, e.g. witnesses or relatives.
+Under the Criminal Data Act, authorities may only process the personal data needed in order for them to be able to perform tasks relating to their crime-preventive duties, enforce criminal sanctions, and maintain public order and security.
+The authorities are, however, required to make a clear distinction between the processing of personal data relating to data subjects who are suspected or convicted of an offense, and the processing of personal data relating to those whose personal data is processed for other reasons, e.g. witnesses or relatives.

 There are no variations from the GDPR.